-Seattle Public Transit System
+Seattle Public Transit App Design

 In the current system, more people are inclined to drive alone than use public transit to commute to work.
 Only about 18% of workers in Seattle use public transportation to commute for work.
 This causes problems including traffic, pollution, and other uncertainties on the road and in schedules.